- Usage:

 Implementation details

-Since the introduction of partial resynchronization with replicas (PSYNC feature) Valkey replicas asynchronously ping their master with the offset they already processed in the replication stream.
+Since the introduction of partial resynchronization with replicas (PSYNC feature) Valkey replicas asynchronously ping their primary with the offset they already processed in the replication stream.
 This is used in multiple ways:

 Examples